 It usually takes about 6 weeks for the ASHA to process your application and award certification.

-Once you’ve been awarded certification, you can move on to the next step: seeking licensure through the Alaska Department of Commerce.
+Once you’ve been awarded certification, you can move on to the next step: licensure through the Alaska Department of Commerce.

 The application is generally processed within a few weeks, at which point you’ll be mailed a license.